Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Experiments

-Here, we study the interplay of catastrophic forgetting and decaying plasticity problems.
-We use the ChangingAdder problem, but we use learners with non-linear networks.
-This adds one level of complexity coming from decaying plasticity.
-In addition, we introduce the \textit{Label-Permuted MNIST} task, where the order of the MNIST labels changes randomly every $1000$ time step.
+Here, we study the interplay of catastrophic forgetting and decaying plasticity with Output-permuted EMNIST.
+This adds one level of complexity on top of the decaying plasticity shown in the previous section.
+The EMNIST dataset is an extended form of MNIST that has $47$ classes and has both digits and letters.
+We chose EMNIST instead of MNIST since Ouput-permuted MNIST was a very easy problem such that all methods achieved very high accuracy.
+In our Output-permuted EMNIST, the labels are permuted every $2500$ time steps.
 Such a change should not make the agent change its learned representations since it can simply change the weights of the last layer to adapt to that change.
-This makes the Label-Permuted MNIST task suitable for studying catastrophic forgetting and decaying plasticity.
+This makes the Output-permuted MNIST task suitable for studying catastrophic forgetting and decaying plasticity.

-Similar to the results of the last two experiments, UPGD retains its plasticity and keeps reusing useful features instead of re-learning them whenever the task changes.
-However, SGD and Anti-PGD suffer more whenever the task changes in both ChangingAdder and Label-Permuted MNIST.
-We report the accuracy throughout the first and last five tasks in Appendix \ref{appendix:additional-labelpermuted-mnist} for label-permuted MNIST and in Appendix \ref{appendix:additional-changingadder} for ChangingAdder.
+We compare SGDW, Shrink \& Perturb, AdamW, UPGD-W, and Non-protecting UPGD-W. All methods are tuned extensively (shown in Appendix \ref{appendix:details-output-permuted-emnist}).
+Fig.\ \ref{fig:labelpermuted-emnist-upgd-global} shows the average online accuracy with the task number.
+When more tasks are presented, the online accuracy of PGD, SGDW, and AdamW degrades with time.
+Non-protecting UPGD-W and Shrink \& Perturb could maintain their plasticity, but they slowly lose it as their online accuracy gradually goes down.
+In contrast, UPGD-W has significantly better performance than other algorithms.
+This suggests that UPGD-W maintains plasticity and reduces forgetting such that at every task, it can improve its representations.
+We found that UPGD-W performs the best when it has no weight decay in this task.
+In Appendix \ref{appendix:ablation-study}, we present an ablation study for the effect of weight decay and perturbation on performance.
+We repeat this experiment for feature-wise UPGD in Appendix \ref{appendix:additional-output-permuted-emnist}.